EddieDover/Theater-of-the-Mind/SYSTEMS.md

 ## **Other Notes:**

   * Module Conflicts:
     - Arius Planeswalker's Stylish Journal for Monk's Enhanced Journal - changes the CSS so dramatically that tables will not render correctly.
     - Possible issues with Token Attacher tokens - in testing some MAD Cartographer maps caused the tokens that come with the map modules would show up in the Party Sheet, despite having proper excludes in the header of the .json.
 It is not an issue with MAD Cartographer maps or their dependencies, it seems to be another module that causes these Actors not to import properly.
 As soon as the offending module is found it will be listed here.
   * CSS:
     - Some system developers are bound and determined to change everything about default Foundry css just because they can (I'm looking at you, Free League Publishing), so while every effort has been made to make the tables look the same between systems, you may see some that are quite different (I'm looking at you, Vaesen).
-    - That said, the module can only accomodate some minimal alignment and visual improvements.
+    - That said, the module can only accommodate some minimal alignment and visual improvements.
 To try and override every system out there would be impossible.
 There is no intention to allow more than minwidth/maxwidth, align and valign.

 ## **Still not sure where to start? _Look no further!_**
   * First jot down the values you think you want to display from one of your character's character sheets.